-What is a "substitute decision maker"?
+What is a "Substitute Decision Maker" or SDM?

-Because critically ill patients are often unable to speak for themselves, we need to identify a substitute decision maker.
-The selection of a substitute decision maker is guided by the Health Care Consent Act.
-A substitute decision maker is appointed according to the following hierarchy:
+Because critically ill patients are often unable to speak for themselves, we need to identify a Substitute Decision Maker (SDM).
+The selection of a substitute decision maker is guided by a law called the Health Care Consent Act.
+A substitute decision maker is appointed according to the highest ranking in the following hierarchy:

-- 1. Power of Attorney

-- 2. Spouse (living together in a married or common-law relationship)

-- 3. Parent or child
+- 1. Guardian - 2.
+Power of Attorney - 3.
+Representative appointed by the Consent and Capacity Board - 4.
+Spouse (living together in a married or common-law relationship) - 5.
+Parent or child or Children's Aid Society - 6.
+A parent who has only right of access - 7.
+Siblings - 8.
+Other relatives (blood, marriage or adoption)

-- 4. Siblings

-- 5. Other relatives

 A substitute decision maker must be willing, available and capable of taking on this responsibility.
-If the individual identified does not meet these criteria, we move down the list to identify the most appropriate substitute decision maker.
+If the highest ranked individual does not meet these criteria, we move down the list to identify the most appropriate substitute decision maker.
 If a patient does not have a Power of Attorney for Personal Care or an appropriate family member, a guardian can be appointed by the court.
 A social worker can help you to identify the substitute decision maker for patients in CCTC.